WoosterTech/Quest-Tools/README.md

 + Ctrl+F4  - *Busy* (**DND** in 3CX)
 + Ctrl+F5  - *Lunch* (**Away** in Teams)
 + Ctrl+F6  - *SB* (**DND** in Teams)

+## 3CX Click-to-Call
+Copies selected text into 3CX. **Must** have text highlighted to start.

++ F11 - Copy text
++ F12 - Brings 3CX into focus (does not copy anything)

+_See notes in Quick Status Change above for notes on modifying the shortcuts (INI file)_

 ## Window Switching Script
 Quick switching to commonly open windows